- Entertainment and Media»

 The traditional dreadnought acoustic usually employs a spruce top with mahogany or rosewood sides and a mahogany neck.
 There are some slightly different variations, but the basic idea is to count on the back and sides for the warmth and depth provided by woods like rosewood or mahogany, and the top provides the punch and clarity due to tonewoods like spruce.
 It’s a nice combination of tonewoods that has worked well for decades.

 The D-15M is a little different, and it all has to do with that “M” tacked on to the end of the name.
-The Martin D-15M has a top, back, neck and sides all made from solid, genuine mahogany.
+The Martin D-15M has a top, back, neck and sides all made from solid mahogany.

-This means the D-15M is going to have somewhat different tonal characteristics than the average drednought acoustic.
+This means the D-15M is going to have somewhat different tonal characteristics than the average dreadnought acoustic.

 The fingerboard, head-plate and bridge are all East Indian Rosewood, which looks beautiful with all that chocolate-colored mahogany.
 Like other guitar companies, Martin is coming up with some creative solutions to the shortage and subsequent import limits on quality rosewood in recent years.
 In the past they've used some alternative tonewoods for their fingerboards, and still do on some models, but its nice to see rosewood here.